Onpoint Serves as a Leader in Corporate Social Responsibility

 Onpoint is privileged to collaborate with some of the most socially and environmentally conscious clients and partners in our industry.
 We believe true success comes when we collectively focus on the bigger picture and work to change the world for the better.
 As a company, we support organizations that have a proven track record of powerfully impacting communities and families.

 “Giving back to the community plays an essential role in running a successful business.
-Everyone involved feels uplifted knowing their work is paid forward and that we made a positive impact on numerous people beyond our clients,” said Liz Crow, Onpoint CEO.
+Everyone involved feels uplifted knowing their work is paid forward and that we made a positive impact on numerous people beyond our clients,” said Liz Clark, Onpoint CEO.

 Special Olympics of Texas

 Special Olympics Texas (SOTX) is a privately funded non-profit organization that changes lives through the power of sport by encouraging and empowering people with intellectual disabilities, promoting acceptance for all, and fostering communities of understanding and respect.
 SOTX provides continuing opportunities for more than 44,000 children and adults with intellectual disabilities throughout the Lone Star State to realize their potential, develop physical fitness, demonstrate courage and experience joy and friendship.